acs-web-tech/iot-guide/instructions.md

 - The `CONNECT` packet is used to initiate a connection to the MQTT broker.
 - The protocol version and flags (such as Clean Session) specify connection behaviors.
 - The remaining length and the payload (such as the Keep Alive interval) complete the connection request.

+# MQTT CONACK Packet(0x20)
+  The CONNACK (Connection Acknowledgment) packet is sent by the MQTT broker in response to a CONNECT packet from a client.
+It indicates whether the connection was successful or if there was an error.

+## Hex Representation
+   0x20, 0x02, 0x00, 0x00

+# Breakdown:
+- **0x20**: 0x20 represents an MQTT CONNACK packet.

+- **0x02**:Indicates that the next 2 bytes (Session Present + Return Code) form the actual CONNACK payload.

+- **0x00**: Connect Acknowledge Flags:
+     - **Bit 0**: No previous session exists
+     - **Bit 1**: Previous session exists

+- **0x00**: Return code.This byte represents whether the connection attempt was successful.
+Those types are:
+     - **Bit 0**:Connection accepted
+     - **Bit 1**:Connection Refused: Unacceptable Protocol Version
+     - **Bit 2**:Connection Refused: Identifier Rejected
+     - **Bit 3**:Connection Refused: Server Unavailable
+     - **Bit 4**:Connection Refused: Bad Username or Password
+     - **Bit 5**:Connection Refused: Not Authorized

+## Final Explaination:
+  - The CONNACK packet is sent by the MQTT broker in response to a CONNECT packet from a client.
+  - It confirms whether the connection was successful or if an error occurred.